Same-sex marriage in Michigan

-Same-sex marriage in Michigan has been legal since the U.S. Supreme Court's ruling in Obergefell v.
+Same-sex marriage has been legal in Michigan since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015.
-The U.S. state of Michigan had previously banned the recognition of same-sex unions in any form after a popular vote added an amendment to the Constitution of Michigan in 2004.
-A statute enacted in 1996 also banned both the licensing of same-sex marriages and the recognition of same-sex marriages from other jurisdictions.

-On March 21, 2014, the U.S. District Court for the Eastern District of Michigan ruled the state's denial of marriage rights to same-sex couples unconstitutional.
+On March 21, 2014, the U.S. District Court for the Eastern District of Michigan ruled the state's denial of marriage rights to same-sex couples unconstitutional in DeBoer v.
+Snyder.
 More than 300 same-sex couples married in Michigan the next day before the Sixth Circuit Court of Appeals stayed enforcement of the district court's decision.
 On November 6, the Sixth Circuit reversed the lower court's ruling and upheld Michigan's ban on same-sex marriage.
-The state was ordered to recognize the 323 marriages performed on March 22, and the state announced it would not appeal that order.
+The Supreme Court overturned the Sixth Circuit's ruling and legalized same-sex marriage nationwide in the United States on June 26.

+Michigan had previously banned the recognition of same-sex unions in any form after a popular vote added an amendment to the State Constitution in 2004.
+A statute enacted in 1996 also banned both the licensing of same-sex marriages and the recognition of same-sex marriages from other jurisdictions.
+In 2023, various politicians expressed their intention to introduce legislation repealing the now-defunct constitutional ban on same-sex unions.
+Polling suggests that a large majority of Michiganders support the legal recognition of same-sex marriage.